 As we always do, it’s time to come up with our core takeaways:

-- Having a clear path will allow you to understand what tools you should use to keep your accounts and content safe (crisis management & security), your employees/colleagues happy and productive (collaboration & communication), and your content of cutting-edge quality (creativity).
+- Having a clear path will allow you to understand what tools you should use to keep your accounts and content safe (crisis management & security), your employees/colleagues happy and productive (collaboration & communication), and your content cutting-edge (creativity).